Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Sub-secondary breakup processes

-\textbf{Effective local dimensionless parameters:} The cascades originate for instance from each KHI wave crest of finite amplitude and terminate into daughter droplets as depicted in figure \ref{fig4}.
-An effective Weber number can be defined locally for this based on deformation scale $\xi$ and local effective gas flow velocity $u_a^{\prime}$ as
+The deformation cascades originate from the parent drop level upto each KHI-induced undulation and eventually terminate in daughter droplets, as shown in figure \ref{fig:summary} and \ref{fig:sub-sec}.
+An effective Weber number $We'$ and Ohnesorge number $Oh'$ can be defined locally for the sub-secondary process based on deformation scale $\xi$ representing the undulation size and local effective gas flow velocity $u_a^{\prime}$ as

-A similar hypothesis bridged primary and secondary atomization events, where undulations over a destabilized liquid jet during breakup was treated as an equivalent droplet segment \citep{wangSimilarityPrimarySecondary2008a}.
-Based on the local effective $We$, the breakup dynamics were predicted for each undulation, drawing inspiration from secondary atomization.
+A similar hypothesis bridged primary and secondary atomization events, where undulations over a destabilized liquid jet during breakup were treated as an equivalent droplet segment \citep{wangSimilarityPrimarySecondary2008a}.
+Based on the local effective Weber number $We'$, the breakup dynamics were predicted for each undulation, drawing inspiration from secondary atomization.
 The same philosophy is extended here, and is expected to predict the modes associated with sub-secondary breakup process.
-Earlier studies for primary atomization \citep{zandianPlanarLiquidJet2017} developed a regime map for potential modes of undulation breakup based on global dimensionless parameters.
-However, a local dimensionless parameter presents a self-similar approach.
-For viscous or non-Newtonian fluids, other relevant dimensionless numbers can be defined as well, based on these local scales.
-Hence ${We}^\prime$ enable predict the evolution of undulation via the ligament or bag mode discussed earlier.
-However determining this ${We}^\prime$ is beyond the experiment capabilities of the present study. \citet{wangSimilarityPrimarySecondary2008a} relied on the droplets generated from the undulation breakup to determine the total volume associated.
-Assuming undulation as a hemispherical segment then enabled the determination of the characteristic scale which was used to determine the local effective $We$.
-These undulation can be topologically complex and shadow images present only a two-dimensional projections of the same.
-Hence we require high spatiotemporal measurement resolutions to capture the generated droplets to assess the equivalent volume or effective scale.
+Other studies for primary atomization \citep{zandianPlanarLiquidJet2017} developed a regime map for potential modes of undulation (lobe) breakup based on global dimensionless parameters.
+However, a local dimensionless parameter presents a self-similar approach, which potentially enables a hypothesis for a breakup cascade.